Skip to main content

 The construction of new alignment of California State Route east of Squaw Valley (now Yokuts Valley) and Dunlap is described in the June 1940 California Highways & Public Works.
 The new alignment is displayed as bisecting existing Millwood Road.

-The November 1941 California Highways & Public Works details the opening of the new alignment of California State Route 180 east of Squaw Valley and Dunlap.
+The November 1941 California Highways & Public Works details the opening of the new alignment of California State Route 180 bypassing Squaw Valley and Dunlap.
 The then new highway is referenced in the article as "Kings Canyon Road" and is noted to have been completed on August 28, 1941.
 This is the first known instance of Kings Canyon Road nomenclature being used.
 The designation of Kings Canyon Road appears to have been immediately applied to California State Route 180 as a replacement for Dunlap Road and Ventura Avenue to the Fresno city limit.
 The Kings Canyon name would be eventually extended west into Fresno to 1st Street.

 Much of California State Route 180 would be relocated off of Kings Canyon Road in eastern Fresno onto the Sequoia-Kings Canyon Freeway through the 1990s and early 2000s.
 The completed freeway corridor bisected Kings Canyon Road just east of Temperance Avenue.
 The Kings Canyon Expressway would later bypass Centerville in 2000 and tie into Kings Canyon Road near Minkler.